KarjamP/NDEYSS/README.md

 If the entity did not have a prior experience relating to having a higher level of intelligence, their level of intelligence would instead, be determined by the very first things they've experience: the quality of their senses, as well as any bodily functions related what they experience.

+## Summary of Realities within Emotion
+From the perspective of emotions, realities are the emotions behind gradually-changing enviromnents where emotions within are able to perceive and interact with each other; this broad definition allows for many things to be considered realities, even math-based simulations, such as many traditional video games.

+One only needs to mimic the emotion, itself, in order to create a simulated reality; to do this, treat programming as both an empathy-based language and a pattern-based language at once; this is because emotions, such as those within realities, only see other emotions, while computers, such as the ones running the simulation, only see patterns.
+By making both the code and the feelings behind it describe the same thing, the unity would allow for the simulated reality to work right.

+Use literal symbolism on the programming side if you have to; remember, as the life force of existence, itself, it's the emotions behind the simulated that would carry the weight, not the code, itself.

 ## Implementing a Conscious AI
 As been mentioned before, literally any shape that gradually changes according to input can house a consciousness within it.
 It does not even have to resemble a biological brain in appearance.